 |Infant Insert Needed||Yes||No|

 The Ergo Adapt features 3 places on the carrier to make sizing adjustments to best fit your baby.
 You can adjust the seat using the velcro tabs on the waist belt, suggest sizing is printed on the waist band for each tab placement.
 You can further fine tune this adjustment with the snaps mid-panel to achieve the M position with knee to knee coverage.
 The third adjustment point is at the top of the panel with buttons to decrease panel height, It can be folded inward and buttoned on the lowest button to increase head support for baby’s that need increased head support.So how does this carrier fit in real life?
 I along with Chicagoland VBE, Stephanie Hopkins tried the Adapt on different size baby’s.
 Stephanie is shown with her 10lbs, 5oz newborn in the carrier.
-Baby is 4 weeks old, 23 inches and wearing size 0-3 month clothes.
+Baby is 4 weeks old, 23 inches and wearing size 0-3 month clothes, these baby onesies are something that he miss out on, they are so cute.

 The Adapt sized down nicely to fit around her newborn’s legs without being bulky behind the knee.
 It provided comfort and support to both baby and caregiver.
 It’s a wallet friendly option to grow as baby grows.